 Petitioner insists that he did not attend the camp to become part of jihad, and that the circumstances of his departure support this position.
-After seven to ten days at Al Farouq, the camp leaders expelled Al-Adahi for failing to comply with the rules. b(1) Tr. at 24 (June 23, 2009); JE 52 at 2.
+After seven to ten days at Al Farouq, the camp leaders expelled Al-Adahi for failing to comply with the rules.
+Tr. at 24 (June 23, 2009); JE 52 at 2.

-Petitioner's view, any affiliation with or substantial support of al-Qaida that could have been established based on his attendance at Al Farouq was destroyed by this expulsion.
+JE 26 at 4-5.
+In Petitioner's view, any affiliation with or substantial support of al-Qaida that could have been established based on his attendance at Al Farouq was destroyed by this expulsion.
 Pet.'s Mot. at 44.

 The Government counters that the circumstances of his departure, in addition to his attendance, actually help justify detention.
 Al-Adahi was ordered to leave, and returned to Kandahar to stay with b(1), b(6) again.
-He did so despite the fact that, according to Al-Adahi himself, individuals expelled from Al Faroug for rules violations were generally considered spies, and severely punished.
+He did so despite the fact that, according to Al-Adahi himself, individuals expelled from Al Farouq for rules violations were generally considered spies, and severely punished.
 JE 26 at 4; JE 52 at 2-3.
 Suspected spies, the Government infers from another detainee's experiences, were treated harshly.
 See Al Ginco v.
 Obama, No. 05-cv-1310, 2009 WL 1748011, at 3 (D.D.C.
 June 22, 2009) (describing Government's concession that suspected spy was imprisoned and tortured by Taliban).
-In this case, Al-Adahi was spared punishment because of his relationship with his brother-in-law $\frac{D(1), D(6)}{2}$ See JE 52 at 2.
+In this case, Al-Adahi was spared punishment because of his relationship with his brother-in-law b(1), b(6) See JE 52 at 2.

-The Government argues that the clemency extended to Al-Adahi demonstrates that he continued to be a member of the organization, and was being protected by his powerful brother-in-law $\frac{b(1), b(6)}{b(1)}$ See JE 52 at 2 (reporting that prior to expelling Petitioner, camp leadership notified b(1), b(6)Al-Adahi, it notes, was even permitted to return to Kandahar and stay with $b^{(1), b(6)}$ who allegedly housed al-Qaida fighters.
-This, the Government arques, demonstrates that the organization had not turned its back on Petitioner at all, much less in the brutal way that it had expelled However, even if Al-Adahi's expulsion was and tortured Ginco. handled with uncommon leniency because of $\frac{b(1), b(6)}{b(1)}$ status, this fact demonstrates at most that Al-Adahi was being protected by a concerned family member; it most certainly is not affirmative evidence that Al-Adahi embraced al-Qaida, accepted its philosophy, and endorsed its terrorist activities.
+The Government argues that the clemency extended to Al-Adahi demonstrates that he continued to be a member of the organization, and was being protected by his powerful brother-in-law b(1), b(6) JE 52 at 2 (reporting that prior to expelling Petitioner, camp leadership notified b(1), b(6) Al-Adahi, it notes, was even permitted to return to Kandahar and stay with b(1), b(6) who allegedly housed al-Qaida fighters.
+This, the Government demonstrates that the organization had not turned its back on Petitioner at all, much less in the brutal way that it had expelled and tortured Ginco.
+However, even if Al-Adahi's expulsion was handled with uncommon leniency because of b(1), b(6) fact demonstrates at most that Al-Adahi was being protected by a concerned family member; it most certainly is not affirmative evidence that Al-Adahi embraced al-Qaida, accepted its philosophy, and endorsed its terrorist activities.